unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial1.md

 Notice that you can check the intensity value at a particular point position in the image, by maintaining the Ctrl key pressed and hovering over the image.
 The intensity value will then be displayed in the lower left corner of the Scalismo viewer window.

-##### Creating scalar images
+### Creating scalar images

-Given that discrete scalar images are simply a mapping between points and values, we can very easily create such images programmatically.
+Given that discrete scalar images are a mapping between points and values, we can easily create such images programmatically.

 Here we create a new image defined on the same domain of points with artificially created values: We threshold an MRI image, where all the values above 300 are replaced with 0.